Online Master of Science in Nursing Family Nurse Practitioner

 The Master of Science in Nursing (MSN), Family Nurse Practitioner (FNP) Specialty is a CCNE-accredited online graduate program intended to prepare those RNs with an undergraduate degree in nursing, or those who have successfully completed the equivalent undergraduate foundation in nursing, for a career as a Family Nurse Practitioner.

 This program prepares the graduate to sit for the National FNP certification exam to allow for employment in all states.
-This integrated MSN curriculum includes course work in Ethics, Leadership, Research, and Policy in addition to advanced path physiology, advanced pharmacology, and advanced physical health assessment.
+This integrated MSN curriculum includes course work in Informatics, Organizational and Systems Leadership, Research, Policy, Population Health and Inter-professional Collaboration in addition to advanced pathophysiology, advanced pharmacology, and advanced physical and health assessment.

 The MSN Family Nurse Practitioner specialization has a competitive admissions process.
 In order to gain a clear sense of the applicant’s fit within our primary care focused FNP program, the following processes and eligibility criteria have been developed.
 Desired applicants should be problem solvers and potential health leaders in their communities.
 For full acceptance into the MSN Family Nurse Practitioner specialization, applicants must meet other additional requirements.

-- An active unrestricted U.S. RN license, that can be verified and is recognized by the State Board of Nursing where the applicant is licensed Experienced RNs must have held an active unrestricted RN license for two years prior to application, and provide their license number to SJC for verification.
-RNs who have been licensed for less than two years must hold an active and unrestricted RN license since the time of licensure.
+- An active unrestricted U.S. RN license that can be verified and is recognized by the State Board of Nursing where the applicant is licensed.
+Experienced RNs must hold an active unrestricted RN license at the time of application, and provide their license number to SJC for verification.
+RNs that have been licensed for less than two years must hold an active and unrestricted RN license since the time of licensure.

 - Proficiency in English (SJC/GPS requirements for TOEFL).